surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

 A third way would be to use some of the `unchecked` methods that Rust explicitly provides.
-This opens the door to undefined behavior and as such is `unsafe`, but in certain scenarios (for example when the sanitization happens in the host environment), this can be acceptable or even a path for optimization, both for performance and file size.
+These open the door to undefined behavior and as such are `unsafe`, but if you are okay carrying the burden to ensure safety, the gain in performance (or file size) can be significant!

 |||codediff|rust
   fn nth_prime(n: usize) -> i32 {